Node.js Request Path: DNS, TCP, libuv & Callbacks

 The Readiness Path Inside Node

-The deep part sits between the kernel and the JavaScript callback.
+The deeper part sits between the kernel and your JavaScript callback.

 libuv does not ask the kernel to run JavaScript.
-It registers native interest in file descriptor readiness and then reports readiness to Node-owned callbacks inside the event loop.
-The operating system event API differs by platform: Linux commonly uses epoll, macOS and BSD use kqueue, Windows uses IOCP with different completion semantics. libuv hides that platform split behind handles, watchers, and callbacks that Node can build on.
+It registers native interest in descriptor readiness, then reports readiness to Node-owned callbacks inside the event loop.
+The operating system event API changes by platform.
+Linux commonly uses epoll. macOS and BSD use kqueue.
+Windows uses IOCP with completion behavior that does not look like Unix readiness. libuv gives Node a common handle and callback model above those platform APIs.

-Node's native TCP server code then calls into libuv accept machinery.
-The accept path pulls a connected socket from the kernel.
-Node creates the native wrapper for the accepted socket, associates it with a JavaScript net.Socket, initializes stream state, and emits the JavaScript event through the server object.
-That emission uses the EventEmitter mechanics already covered in Chapter 7.
-The networking-specific part is the lower handoff: readiness becomes accept, accept becomes a descriptor, the descriptor becomes a wrapped stream.
+Node's native TCP server code then accepts the connection through libuv.
+The accepted descriptor comes from the kernel.
+Node creates the native wrapper for that descriptor, associates it with a JavaScript net.Socket, initializes stream state, and emits the JavaScript event through the server object.
+The networking handoff is this sequence - readiness becomes accept, accept returns a descriptor, and that descriptor becomes a wrapped stream.

-Reads follow the same readiness pattern with different work.
-A connected socket becomes readable when the kernel receive buffer has bytes or when TCP state changes in a way the read path must surface, such as peer shutdown. libuv receives readability.
+Reads follow the same readiness pattern with other work.
+A connected socket becomes readable when the kernel receive buffer has bytes, or when TCP state changes in a way the read path must surface, such as peer shutdown. libuv receives readability.
 Node asks for bytes.
-The kernel copies bytes into a buffer supplied by the runtime path.
-Node pushes those bytes through the net.Socket readable side.
+The kernel copies bytes into a buffer used by the runtime path.
+Node pushes those bytes through the readable side of net.Socket.
 Your 'data' listener or async iterator sees chunks.

-Chunk shape belongs to the stream and read path, not to TCP segment boundaries.
-One TCP segment can contribute to several JavaScript chunks if reads are small.
+TCP chunk structure is not message structure.
+One TCP segment can become several JavaScript chunks if reads are small.
 Several TCP segments can become one chunk if bytes have accumulated.
-Application protocols that need message boundaries have to parse bytes above TCP.
-Chapter 10 owns HTTP parsing.
+Application protocols that need messages have to parse the byte stream above TCP.
+HTTP parsing belongs to Chapter 10.
 For raw net.Socket code, your protocol code owns framing.

-Shutdown is readiness too.
+Shutdown is delivered through this path too.
 A peer FIN eventually becomes end-of-stream behavior on the readable side.
 A peer RST usually surfaces as an error or abrupt close.
 A local socket.end() asks Node to finish writes and send a graceful TCP close.
 A local socket.destroy() tears down local state more aggressively.
-The TCP chapter owns the state machine.
-The path trace here is enough: lower TCP state changes become readiness, libuv reports them, and Node translates them into stream events.
+The TCP chapter owns the full state machine.
+For this chapter, keep the path in mind - lower TCP state changes become readiness, libuv reports them, and Node translates them into stream events.

-The translation has latency.
+There is latency in that translation.
 If JavaScript is running CPU-heavy code, the kernel can keep receiving packets and filling buffers while callbacks wait.
-Readiness has been recorded, but the event loop has to get back to I/O processing before Node can run the handler.
-That is one reason networking bugs can look like remote slowness when the process is actually busy above libuv.
+Readiness may already be recorded, but the event loop has to return to I/O processing before Node can run the handler.
+That is why networking bugs can look like remote slowness when the process is actually busy above libuv.

-The watcher model also explains why a single tick can process several accepts or reads.
+The watcher model also explains why one event-loop pass can process several accepts or reads.
 Readiness says work is available.
-Native code may loop until it would block.
+Native code may loop until the operation would block.
 Then control returns upward.
-JavaScript callback order still follows Node's event loop rules, but the supply of work came from lower descriptor state.
+JavaScript callback order still follows Node's event loop rules, but the work came from descriptor state below JavaScript.

-Level-triggered and edge-triggered readiness are kernel event API details, and libuv smooths them into its own behavior.
-The operational consequence is still visible: when readiness fires, native code should drain enough work that the descriptor state no longer needs immediate service.
+Kernel APIs differ in how they report readiness, and libuv smooths that into its own behavior.
+The operational idea is still visible.
+When readiness fires, native code should drain enough work that the descriptor no longer needs immediate service.
 If it leaves work sitting, the event provider may report readiness again.
-If it drains too much in one pass, other handles can wait longer.
-Runtime code balances those concerns with per-handle loops and event-loop iteration boundaries.
+If it drains too much in one pass, other handles wait longer.
+Runtime code balances those concerns with per-handle loops and event-loop iterations.

-JavaScript code only sees the final scheduling point.
-A 'data' event can mean the kernel had data ready earlier.
-A 'connection' event can mean the handshake completed earlier.
+JavaScript only sees the final scheduling point.
+A 'data' event can mean the kernel had bytes earlier.
+A 'connection' event can mean the TCP handshake completed earlier.
 A 'drain' event can mean user-space buffering dropped below the threshold after lower writes progressed.
-The callback time is the JavaScript observation time, not the network event time.
+The callback time is when JavaScript observes the event, not when the network event first happened.

-The distinction becomes clear when a process is CPU-bound:
+That becomes obvious when a process is CPU-bound -

 server.on('connection', socket => {